 7. Start at Night Time

-Once your baby is doing well at night, you can start transitioning from the SNOO to crib for naps as well.
+Once your baby is doing well at night, you can start transitioning to the crib for naps as well.

-If you don’t already have a bedtime routine in place, now is the perfect time to start one!
+If you don’t already have a bedtime routine for baby in place, now is the perfect time to start one.
 Do the same 3 to 5 activities each night to prepare your baby for bed and cue to their brain that sleep is on the way.

 Make your bedtime routine one that you can do each night, even when you travel to help your baby acclimate in new places.